 The Parks and Recreation department is responsible for planning, developing and operating various leisure activities at municipally-owned facilities.
 It’s also responsible for facility and park maintenance.

-The Municipality of Trent Lakes Parks and Recreation Committee meets monthly at 7:00 pm in the Board Room of the Municipal Office.
+The Municipality of Trent Lakes Parks and Recreation Committee meets monthly at 2:00 pm in the Council Chamber of the Municipal Office.

 Municipal Community Halls & Centres

 Each of the three municipally-owned community halls are managed and operated by a Board local to the area of the centre.

 There are two outdoor arenas.
 The Buckhorn Sports Complex is owned by the municipality but located at the privately-owned Buckhorn Community Centre.
 It has a roof and curtain walls to provide protection from the elements and is fully boarded and fenced with a warming room to put on skates.
 Lights for the area are coin operated.
 Please visit the website for schedules and ice rentals.
 Official Website for the Buckhorn Sports Pad

 The Kings Sports Pad is located at the Cavendish Community Centre.
 It’s an open-air pad with limited-height boarding that can be used as seating for putting on skates.
 Both facilities are flooded in winter to provide for recreational skating.
 Please use the ice surface at your own risk.
 This is an unsupervised area.
 Please call Molly Cadigan at 705-657-2743 for information on pad conditions.